Juerd/tootpick/README.md

 Tootpick is a privacy-preserving tooter, similar to the one on toot.kytta.dev.

+Its purpose is providing an easy link target for a "Mastodon share button", similar to other social media share buttons.

 ## Using Tootpick

 To allow visitors to share a message via Mastodon, provide a link to